BioinfoUNIBA/epitran/reditoolsdnarna.md

 Due to multiple available versions of the core module pysam, it is possibile that some commands will return you a pysam error. <br>
 In those cases just type:
 <pre> $ conda activate rnaediting2 </pre>
-Give again the command that returned errors and revert to your main environment with: <br>
+Type again the command that returned errors and revert to your main environment with:
+<br><br>
 <pre> $ conda activate ranaediting </pre>

 <table>